 Hi, this is your Trader of Stocks.
 Since I’ve been wearing my trading armor, the stock market hasn’t been able to hurt me in over 8 years of active trading.
 Learn to greatly reduce the probability of severe trading losses and stick to your hard earned profits by adhering to a multilayered defensive strategy.

-As a private stock trader you must always strive to mimic the casino.
-Be careful to not slip into the role of the gambler ever!
+As a private stock trader you must strive to mimic the casino and avoid slipping into the role of the gambler ever!